 The President may create, combine, or discontinue committees based on their evaluation of the continuing need for the committee (except for the Bylaws and Nominating Committees).

-The President appoints the Committee Chairperson, who must be an active member, for a term of 3 years.
+The President appoints the Committee Chairperson, who must be an active member, for a term of three (3) years.
 The Chairperson may be appointed by the President to serve for one additional term.

 The Committee Chair appoints the committee members.